-From long-term storytelling projects building bridges through story with local communities, to workshops and training sessions with council staff to storytelling walks with wildlife organisations, Emily has over 12 years of outreach experience and is always keen to embrace a new challenge!
+From long-term storytelling projects building bridges through story with local communities, to workshops and training sessions with council staff to storytelling walks with wildlife organisations, Emily has many years of outreach experience and is always keen to embrace a new challenge!

 Emily has worked organisations, art galleries, festivals, libraries and museums across the UK including The Prince’s Trust, Royal Opera House, Shakespeare’s Globe, Turner Contemporary, Folkestone Triennial, Morecambe Bay Partnership and British Museum.

-In 2018 I was commissioned by Blackpool Museum to create a story based on archives from the Blackpool Tower Circus to share with school pupils across Blackpool.
+This was a project with Blackpool Museum to create a story based on archives from the Blackpool Tower Circus to share with school pupils across Blackpool.

 There was so much incredible material in the archives that it was a real challenge to decide what to include and how to bring it together.
 The full story was 45mins long and reached over 1700 children.
 And we made a short film too!
 This is an abridged version of the story, filmed at Blackpool Tower Circus and around Blackpool in 2020.